Raviteja-Ainampudi/Container-Security-API---Encryption-as-a-Service/README.md

 - For every decryption add the word "(Secured)" consecutively until the decryption is ended.
 - But make sure you keys in reverse order of what you have used for encryption.

-#Refer videos for help.

-#Happy Encryption.
-#Save your privacy. #LOL

-#Docker Commands
+# Docker Commands
 To build the docker image:
 > docker build -f Dockerfile -t hello-python:latest .

 To run the docker container on background
 > docker run -d -p 5001:5000 hello-python

+#Refer videos for help.

+#Happy Encryption.
+#Save your privacy. #LOL